lsst-uk/obs_vista/README.md

 ## TODO

-1. Specify file naming scheme used in the raw VISTA databases.
+1. Run on every CCD extension not just the first.

 2. Define VISTA filters.